 What can you do?

-To achieve our goals, we will be gradually raising the profile of 6 cases or situations that illustrate how human rights defenders are prevented from or punished for engaging with the UN.
+To achieve our goals, we have gradually raised individual cases or situations that illustrate how human rights defenders are prevented from or punished for engaging with the UN.
+You can find out more about the five cases below.
 Take action for them now and help #EndReprisals!